nginxinc/nginx-controller-lab/docs/class1/module1/lab2.rst

 Using the GUI
 =============

-Samantha is responsible for the trading application has found that it's been extremely successful and adopted by the retail customers are looking to move fast.
+Samantha is responsible for the trading application, she has found that it's been extremely successful and adopted quickly by the retail customers.
-App teams are running a rolling out new parts of the application using modern application development processes.
-So what we're going to see is the deployment of new financial transfer functions.
+App teams are rolling out new parts of the application using modern application development processes.
+We are going to deploy some new capabilities for this application.
+We will add the ability to transfer funds, a referral program and the ability to upload documents.
-A referral program as well as some upload capabilities within the, within the controller space.
 So let's go ahead and begin these changes.

 Explore the trading application